Birds Georgia

 Picture

-Birds Georgia is thrilled to welcome author and naturalist Janisse Ray as our 2025 Georgia Bird Fest keynote speaker.
+Birds Georgia is thrilled to welcome birding aficionado George Armistead as our 2026 Georgia Bird Fest keynote speaker.

 Learn More

-PictureScott Partridge is the artist for the 2025 Georgia Bird Fest T-shirts.
+PictureAlexander Vidal is the artist for the 2026 Georgia Bird Fest T-shirts.

 This year, we're distributing our T-shirts through Bonfire, and purchasers may choose to print this design on short- or long-sleeved T-shirts, sweatshirts, hoodies, and more.
-Prices begin at $24.99 plus sales tax and shipping for short-sleeved T-shirts.
-Items will be direct shipped to you via Bonfire.
+Prices start at $24.99, plus sales tax and shipping, for short-sleeved T-shirts.
+Items will be directly shipped to you via Bonfire.

 Order Shirts